OIT - Knowledge Base

 - Tenure shall not apply to adjunct faculty ranks, to such professional designations as instructor, to research positions including that of research professor, to visiting professors, or to such other professional, non-tenure designations as may be authorized by the president.

-- The "University Tenure Committee" or the "Tenure Committee" consists of six tenured faculty members elected for staggered, three year terms by the tenurable rank faculty, both tenured and non-tenured.
+- The "University Tenure Committee" or the "Tenure Committee" will be composed from 2 tenured faculty members elected by the tenurable rank faculty (both tenured and non-tenured) of each school for staggered, three year terms.
 Faculty members in the positions of chair, dean or comparable administrative position are not eligible for membership on the Tenure Committee.
 At least two candidates for the Tenure Committee will be nominated for each position by the Senate.
 Nominations for candidacy can also be presented by written petition endorsed by fifteen tenurable rank faculty.
-Positions on the Tenure Committee will be allocated as follows: two from each of the schools of the University.
+Nominees for a particular position do not necessarily have to be a member of the school they are nominated to represent although this is expected to be the norm.
+Faculty voting on a position can also vote to leave the position empty if they so desire.

 This formula for allocating positions on the University Tenure committee may be altered on the basis of a recommendation by the Faculty Senate and a vote of the tenurable-rank faculty.